FurryGuides

 Key Takeaways

 • Follow the 6-2-1 rule religiously: 6 hours of sleep, 2 real meals, and 1 shower every day.
-Skipping any of these is the fastest path to "Con Crud."
+It keeps your immune system, mood, hygiene, and decision-making from falling apart halfway through the weekend.

 • Only 20-30% of convention attendees own fursuits, so you absolutely do not need one to enjoy a furry con.